Assessment and Evaluation Specialist

 - Master's degree in education, STEM education, educational measurement, assessment and evaluation, or similar field.

 - 3 years successful experience in STEM education program assessment and evaluation; experience in real-world program assessment and evaluation obtained during post-baccalaureate study may count for some experience, though at least one year of experience must come from independent, non-degree related work.

 - Experience in qualitative and quantitative educational data collection and analysis; data management and analysis; measurement theories; and survey design, development, validity, and reliability.

 - Prior training and certification in human subjects research, with a focus in social/behavioral/educational research (e.g., through CITI or other known provider).

-- Thorough knowledge of the principles, practices, and procedures of educational assessment and program evaluation practices.
+- Thorough knowledge of modern principles, practices, and procedures of educational assessment and program evaluation practices.

-- Ability to communicate ideas clearly and concisely, orally and in writing, including strong report writing skills.
+- Ability to communicate ideas clearly and concisely, orally and in writing, including strong report writing and data visualization skills.

 - Ability to establish and maintain effective relationships with staff and administration.

 - Successful experience as an independent evaluator of STEM education programs or projects.

 - Membership or leadership in relevant professional organizations or associations.